Audio-Visual Camera Pose Estimation with Passive Scene Sounds and In-the-Wild Video: Related Work

-\subsection{Vision-based camera pose estimation}
+\subsection{Vision-Based Camera Pose Estimation}

 Accurate relative camera pose estimation is fundamental to a wide range of applications in 3D vision, augmented reality, and robotics.
-Most camera pose estimation methods rely solely on visual information~\cite{reloc3r, FAR, superglue, dust3r, monst3r, anycam, reposed, geonet, alligat0r, wang2025vggt, InterPose, wang2024eloftr}.
+Most camera pose estimation methods rely solely on visual information~\cite{reloc3r, FAR, superglue, dust3r, monst3r, anycam, reposed, geonet, alligat0r, wang2025vggt, InterPose, wang2024eloftr, li2025megasam, cabon2025must3r, leroy2024grounding}, and limited prior work incorporates depth~\cite{monst3r, reposed}, IMU~\cite{Cerezo2024RGBDInertial}, or optical flow \cite{anycam}.
 Earlier methods such as SuperGlue \cite{superglue} and LoFTR \cite{loftr} rely on correspondence through keypoint matching, which makes them well suited to scenarios with high degrees of visual overlap between images.
 More recent approaches like DUSt3R \cite{dust3r} and Reloc3r \cite{reloc3r} leverage end-to-end transformer architectures, allowing direct correspondence estimation without relying on explicit keypoint detection and matching.
 FAR \cite{FAR} integrates feature matching with learning-based approaches to improve performance under low visual overlap scenarios.
-Other methods incorporate depth~\cite{monst3r, reposed} and optical flow \cite{anycam} to further improve the performance.